Justin-Sniesak/Kubernetes-GCP-Terraform-Enterprise-Operations/README.md

 ## Scope
-This repo covers all projects, tasks, and troubleshooting in preperation for obtaining the KCNA.
+This repo covers all projects, tasks, and troubleshooting completed in preparation for obtaining the KCNA, demonstrating both hands-on Kubernetes skills and practical knowledge.

 ## Environment
 - Minikube: v1.33.1